pglen/pydbase/README.md

   Please mind the fact that the sqlite engine has to do a lot of parsing which we skip doing; That is why pydbase is an order of magnitude faster ...

+### Saving more complex data

+  The database saves a key / value pair.
+However, the key can be mutated to contain mata data, like adding a string in front of it. (like: CUST_  for customer details) Also can be made unique by adding a UUID to it.

+  The data can consist of any text / binary.
+The library pypacker can pack any data into a string; A copy of pypacker is included here.

+## pypacker.py

+ This module can pack arbitrary python data into a string; which can be used to store anything in the pydbase data section.

+Example from running testpacker.py:

+    org: (1, 2, 'aa', ['bb', b'dd'])
+    packed: pg s4 'iisa' i4 1 i4 2 s2 'aa' a29 'pg s2 'sb' s2 'bb' b4 'ZGQ=' '
+    unpacked: [1, 2, 'aa', ['bb', b'dd']]
+    rec_arr: pg s4 'iisa' i4 1 i4 2 s2 'aa' a29 'pg s2 'sb' s2 'bb' b4 'ZGQ=' '
+    rec_arr_upacked: [1, 2, 'aa', ['bb', b'dd']]

 ### TODO